HUGHNew/DiffGap/README.md

 # GapDiff

-Official implementation for "[Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation]" **(AAAI 2025)**.
+Official implementation for "[Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation]".

 ## Installation